the fp is shopping-nightlife

 Nightlife in Cyprus

 There is a thriving nighttime scene in the capital Nicosia and the coastal towns and cities of Cyprus.
-Hundreds of restaurants serving everything from Indian cuisine to Italian, French and Chinese, along with wine bars, lively bars with live entertainment, theatres offering classical plays, cinemas and nightclubs are popular with locals as well as visitors.
+Hundreds of restaurants serving everything from Indian cuisine to Italian, French and Chinese, are available along with wine bars and bars with live entertainment.
+Theatres offering classical plays, cinemas and nightclubs are all popular with locals as well as visitors.
 Restaurants and bars line the seafront of places like Larnaca, Paphos and Limassol, and Kyrenia in northern Cyprus.

-The party capital of Cyprus remains Agia Napa where youngsters dance until late, even though the resort is seeing a growing number of restaurants and sophisticated nightspots emerging.
+The go-to spot for nightlife in Cyprus is Agia Napa, famous for its beaches, abundance of bars, and clubs for dancing until late.
+However, the resort is seeing a growing number of restaurants and sophisticated nightspots emerging.
 Hotels and resorts have their own restaurants, bars and nightspots.

 Most cities host a regular programme of evening cultural events and festivals.
 Among the most popular are the Aphrodite operatic festival held in front of the castle in Paphos Harbour and Shakespeare at the Kourion.
-Casinos are a rarity in Cyprus.
-While online gambling venues are steadily opening throughout the island, true casinos that offer roulette and poker can be found only in northern Cyprus.
+Casinos are a rarity in the southern Republic of Cyprus, with a couple here or there in Limassol and Larnaca.
+While online gambling venues are steadily opening throughout the island, true casinos that offer roulette and poker can be found in northern Cyprus.
+Nicosia is also home to several casinos.

 Nightlife in the rural villages tends to revolve around the local taverna, but nonetheless can be a lively affair with traditional music and dances.